 It's a mixture of water and tiny silver particles.
 The silver particles in nano silver are tinier than what you find in other forms of colloidal silver (less than 100 nm), and their minuscule size gives nano silver bigger benefits.

 Studies show, for example, that nano silver's small particle size allow it to penetrate cell membranes more effectively and perform more antimicrobial functions.
 What does this mean for oral health?
 Well, bad breath, cavities, and gum infections are all the result of bacteria and other problematic microbes in the mouth.
 So, a toothpaste with a little nano silver can help your mouth win the daily battle against these critters.

 Is silver safe?

-But the nano silver in our Facial Mud and Charcoal Masks is completely different for a few reasons.
+But the nano silver in Earthpaste is completely different for a few reasons.
 First off, the type of colloidal silver we’ve chosen isn’t metabolized by the body and is easily excreted without any residual buildup.

-Second off, our Facial Mud and Masks contain a minuscule amount of silver.
-Each tube of Earthpaste contains 5 parts per million (ppm) of nano silver.
-That means silver only makes up .0005% of each tube.
+Second off, Earthpaste contains a minuscule amount of silver.
+Each tube of Earthpaste contains 2 parts per million (ppm) of nano silver.
+That means silver only makes up .0002% of each tube.

-Want to learn more about the benefits of nano silver?
-We thought you might, so here are some interesting resources to check out:
+Want to learn more about nano silver?
+We thought you might, so here are a few resources to check out:

 - Article: Nanosilver as a new generation of nanoproduct in biomedical applications